Setting up your Premium workspace

 - You’ll see other users from your Google Apps Domain on your members' page when configured correctly.

-Team Member's Permissions
+Workspace Member's Permissions

 Create a board or associate existing ones

 It is likely that members of your Workspace created Trello boards for projects before your Trello Workspace existed and now is the time to associate all of those boards with your Workspace.
 Once all of your Workspace's boards are associated with your Trello Workspace (you should see the workspaces' name next to the board's name), you will have admin privileges over all of the boards in your Workspace and your Workspace members will be able to easily view other Workspace-visible boards.

 For any board where you are the admin, open that board and on the board's menu click "More" then "Settings".
 In the board's settings, you will see the option to "Change Workspace.." where you can select the Workspace that you would like your board to be associated with.
 Select your Workspace and repeat this process for all of your boards.

 If there are boards that should be associated with your Workspace that you are not the admin of, you should contact the admins of those boards and ask that they follow the same steps to associate their boards with your Workspace.

 Click on the "Add members" button to invite people to your boards and start collaborating.
 You can add a member as Admin, Normal or Observer.
 Type their email address or username and then select the arrow from the options right to the right.

 - Admins can view and edit cards, remove members, and change board settings.

 - Normal members can view and edit cards, but can't change board settings.